elastic/beats/libbeat/autodiscover/README.md

 This variable is `unique`

 ### Autodiscover with LeaderElection
 When setting `unique: true` the Leader Election mechanism is activated.
-That way **only** the beat process that will gain the leader lease will enable the provided template.
+That way **only** the Beat instance that will gain the leader lease/lock will enable the provided template.
 The best appliance of this feature is when collecting cluster wide metrics from `kube-state-metrics` or `apiserver`.
 In that case having all instances of metricbeat collecting the same metrics is not desirable.